linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Operational Risk/Operational Risk.md

 Large banks and financial institutions sometimes prefer to use their own definition of operational risk.
 For example, Deutsche Bank defines operational risk as potential for incurring losses in relation to employees, contractual specifications and documentation, technology, infrastructure failure and disasters, external influences and customer relationships.7

 The Bank of Tokyo-Mitsubishi defines operational risk as "the risk of incurring losses that might be caused by negligence of proper operational processing, or by incidents or misconduct by either officers or staffs."[8]

 In October 2003, the U.S. Securities and Exchange Commission (SEC) defined operational risk as: the risk of loss due to the breakdown of controls within the firm including, but not limited to, unidentified limit excesses, unauthorized trading, fraud in trading or in back office functions, inexperienced personnel, and unstable and easily accessed computer systems.9

-# OPERATIONAL RISK EXPOSURE INDICATORS
+## Operational Risk Exposure Indicators

 The probability of an operational risk event occurring increases with a larger number of personnel (due to increased possibility of committing an error) and with a greater transaction volume.
 Examples of operational risk exposure indicators include:10

 - Gross income.
-Volume of trades or new deals.
+- Volume of trades or new deals.
 - Value of assets under management.
 - Value of transactions.
-Number of transactions.
+- Number of transactions.
-Number of employees.
+- Number of employees.
-Employees' years of experience.
+- Employees' years of experience.
-Capital structure (debt to equity ratio).
+- Capital structure (debt to equity ratio).
-Historical operational losses.
+- Historical operational losses.
 - Historical insurance claims for operational losses.

 For example, larger banks are more likely to have larger operational losses.
 Shih, Samad-Khan, and Medapa (2000) measured the dependence between a bank size and operational loss amounts.
 They found that, on average, for every unit increase in a bank size, operational losses are predicted to increase by roughly a fourth root of that.
 This means that when they regressed log-losses on a bank's log-size, the estimated coefficient was approximately 0.25.
 In a different study, Chapelle, Crama, Hubner, and Peters (2005) estimated the coefficient to be 0.15.

-# CLASSIFICATION OF OPERATIONAL RISK
+## Classification of Operational Risk

 Operational risk can be classified according to